rossfcowie/AMinuiteFlat/README.md

-# AMinuiteFlat
+# AMinuteFlat
 A simple javascript game.

-AMinuiteFlat is a simple javascript game created for the One Minuite Jam on Itch.io (https://itch.io/jam/one-minute-jam)
+AMinuteFlat is a simple javascript game created for the One Minute Jam on Itch.io (https://itch.io/jam/one-minute-jam)

 15th november update.
 version 0.1 complete